Yannick Alléno was the patron of SIAL Paris 2018!

 A takeaway service

-Visitors will be able to get a taste of starred chefs and one Best French Craftsman by Gault & Frémont.
-In 2018 come and taste some top gastronomy during your visit!
+Visitors were able to get a taste of starred chefs and one Best French Craftsman by Gault & Frémont.

-Ferrandi Paris will support the take-away service at La Cuisine, as the students share all their knowledge and expertise with the chefs throughout the duration of SIAL Paris 2018.
+Ferrandi Paris supported the take-away service at La Cuisine, as the students share all their knowledge and expertise with the chefs throughout the duration of SIAL Paris 2018.
 Alongside their elders, they will have the opportunity to practise the high standards and excellence learned during their training.